Assadization: Policy of Assadization

+During the period of Assadization, many geographical features were named or renamed after the Assad family.
+This welcoming message on a scoreboard during the opening ceremony of the 1987 Mediterranean Games in Latakia literally says: "Assad's Syria cordially greets the participants and guests of the Tenth Mediterranean Games."

 Hafez al-Assad took into account the experience of his predecessors, who did not hold power for long.
 Therefore, he began a very active policy of consolidating power, known as Assadization which persisted for the entire duration of the Assad family's rule in Syria.
 The Assadization policy led to the formation of a broad system of family and Alawite elites in the state, which was initially structured as a military elite and grew out of the security forces.
 Assadization led to the monopolization of the political, military and economic elite by the Assad family.
 The armed forces and mukhabarat created by Hafez al-Assad from his trusted associates became the main support of his regime.

 When Bashar al-Assad became president in 2000, he continued the policies of Assadization while simultaneously positioning himself as a progressive reformer.
 Under Bashar, the loyal oligarchy (so-called "New Class") gained even more power and influence.
 Thanks to the Assadization policy, Bashar was able to maintain his reliable support base for a long time during the civil war.